user00011001/Game-Of-Life/README.md

 1. Clone the repository or download the source code files.

-2. Ensure that you have Python installed on your system.
-You can download Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-3. Open a terminal or command prompt and navigate to the directory containing the source code files.
+2. Open a terminal or command prompt and navigate to the directory containing the source code files.

-4. Install the required dependencies (Tkinter is typically included with Python).
+3. Install the required dependencies (Tkinter is typically included with Python).

-5. Run the following command to start the Game of Life program:
+4. Run the following command to start the Game of Life program:

    ```shell
    python3 life.py
    ```

-6. The program will open a new window displaying the graphical representation of the Game of Life.
+5. The program will open a new window displaying the graphical representation of the Game of Life.
 The cells will evolve and change over time based on the rules of the game.

 ## Usage